top of page

 How Interest Rates Are Changing the Game

-Buyer Financing Gets Expensive: Most buyers need some level of financing to complete a purchase.
-When rates are high, their monthly payments increase, which means they can afford to pay less upfront.
-This directly impacts your sale price.
+Buyer Financing Gets Expensive: Most buyers rely on some level of financing.
+When rates rise, monthly payments increase — which limits how much buyers can comfortably pay upfront.
+That pressure flows directly into pricing.

 Preparing Your Business for Sale